Climate Research Accelerator (CRX) projects

 Colin Gallagher – Project Lead

-This project aims to understand these complex social processes in detail, examining the social networks of communities affected by the 2009 Victorian “Black Saturday” Bushfires, building on work first started in the Beyond Bushfires research project Researchers from the social networks laboratory of the University of Melbourne, in conjunction with collaborators at Swinburne and UNSW, aim to use advanced statistical models for longitudinal social networks, to examine how social relationships “co-evolve” with recovery outcomes, such as mental health.
-This allows us to answer a range of questions, such as:
+This project examines the social networks of communities affected by the 2009 Victorian Black Saturday Bushfires, building on work first started in the Beyond Bushfires research project and researchers from the social networks laboratory of the University of Melbourne, in conjunction with collaborators at Swinburne and UNSW, to examine how social relationships “co-evolve” with recovery outcomes, such as mental health.

 • Mothering in Crisis: Family, Disaster and Climate Change